Joseph Seed: Other appearances

 A novel titled Far Cry Absolution, written by Urban Waite and released on February 27, 2018, marks the character's first appearance in Far Cry franchise media.
 The novel details events which occur prior to Far Cry 5, and explores the backstory of his involvement with the circumstances surrounding the death of Fall's End resident Mary May Fairgrave's father, as well as her brother's defection to the Project at Eden's Gate.

 A live-action short film titled Far Cry 5: Inside Eden's Gate, which stars Greg Bryk as Joseph Seed, serves as another tie-in prequel to Far Cry 5.
 Released on March 5, 2018, the film follows a group of vloggers set on researching the Project at Eden's Gate.
 In one scene, Joseph Seed and his followers invades the congregation of Pastor Jerome Jeffries, brings his congregation out and into Eden’s Gate, and, eventually, killed a young woman in a baptism.
 The film shows that Pastor Jerome's congregation have watched on and followed the cult after Joseph Seed killed her.

 Joseph appears in the tie-in comic series Far Cry: Rite of Passage published by Dark Horse Comics, which sees Far Cry 6 villain Antón Castillo recounting cautionary tales to his son Diego.
 One of the stories is a recount of Joseph's backstory, from his childhood years to the events that led to his founding of the Project at Eden's Gate.

-Promotion and merchandise
+Promotion and reception

 Ubisoft released a number promotional trailers which featured Joseph Seed to promote Far Cry 5.
 Joseph Seed's likeness had been used for a number of merchandise.
 The limited Far Cry 5: Father Edition includes a figurine of the character preaching before a mural.
 A 32 cm figurine of the character titled " The Father's Calling", which depicts him shirtless and raising a gun with his arm, was launched as a standalone purchase in March 2018.